Islandora/documentation/docs/user-documentation/content_types.md

 ![a screenshot of a "Needs Review?" field appearing at the bottom of a new node form](/docs/assets/islandora8_newfieldinform.png)

 !!! tip New fields, with the exception of Typed Relation fields, are not automatically indexed in Fedora and the triple-store.
 Update the Content Type's RDF Mapping to enable indexing the field (see below).

+!!! tip New fields will not automatically be searchable.
+They need to be added to the SOLR index configuration.
+See the ['Setup and Configure Search'](searching.md) page for more information.

 !!! tip To add new behavior based on the results of this new field, check out [link to Context docs](docs/user-documentation/searching.md)